 Junior Suites connect with Master Suites to make a spacious two-bedroom residence.
 Large families can also opt for the Duplex Two Bedroom Cape Pool Villa.

-There’s plenty for swim-confident kids to do: banana-boating, snorkelling, kayaking on Lake Koggala and scuba-diving classes and sessions at the on-site dive centre.
+There’s plenty for swim-confident kids to do: banana-boating, snorkelling and kayaking on Lake Koggala.
 There’s also turtle-spotting, whale- and dolphin-watching, boat trips, safaris in the nearby National Parks and day trips to Galle.

 Tots from two to eight can swing by Jungle Nook daily from 7am to 10am.
 This pint-sized club has a play area with toys and offers storytelling and art sessions.
 Meals and snacks can be arranged with the main restaurant, and space is limited to eight kiddos at a time.